Firm Overview

 In some situations, parents may decide to co-parent their children after the divorce without moving the children out of the family home.
 This form of joint physical custody is called "shared parenting in residence," or "bird-nesting."
 Shared parenting in residence is good for kids because there is less disruption during a time that is already unsettling.
 The children don't have to change schools or sleep in different beds.
 They keep the same friends and neighbors, and their daily routines don't change very much.
 The parents take turns staying with the children in the family home, based on a schedule that works for the parents.

-The parents' schedules can range from trading every week to trading every several weeks.
-When a parent is "off duty," she or he stays at a different residence.
+The parents’ schedules can range from trading every week to trading every several weeks.
+When a parent is “off duty,” she or he stays at a different residence.
 In some situations, parents take turns going back and forth between the family home and a shared second residence, such as a small apartment.
-Otherwise, each parent maintains a separate residence for the "off-duty" time, which may include staying with a friend or relative.
-The point is that with shared parenting in residence, the parents work together to find a schedule that works for them while maintaining stability for their children even after the parents are divorced.
+Otherwise, each parent maintains a separate residence for the “off-duty” time, which may include staying with a friend or relative.
+The point is that with shared parenting in residence, the parents work together to find a schedule that works for them while maintaining stability for their children even after the parents are no longer living together.

 Shared parenting in residence is not for everyone.
 It works only when both parents can focus cooperatively on the children and set aside the negative emotions between them.
 Both parents must also be willing to put up with the inconvenience of moving between two residences.
 Ms. Murphy can explore this as an option for you.
 If it is feasible for your family, she can assist with putting together a workable plan based on your family resources and capabilities.